Nikolas-Charalambidis/conference-talks/2021-spring-one.md

 # [Spring One 2021](https://springone.io/)

 - All sessions are for free and online since the 7th of September 2021.
+- All sessions are in the English language 🇺🇸.

 | Session                                                                                           | Tags                          | Length | Track                        |
 |---------------------------------------------------------------------------------------------------|-------------------------------|--------|------------------------------|